VeriSilicon/TIM-VX/docs/Operators.md

 Constructs a tensor by tiling a given tensor.
 - multiples :  Must be one of the following types: int32, int64.
 Length must be the same as the number of dimensions in input.

+<a class="mk-toclify" id="topk"></a>
+## Topk

+Finds values and indices of the k largest entries for the last dimension.

+- k : Number of top elements to look for along the last dimension.

 <a class="mk-toclify" id="transpose"></a>
 ## Transpose